Center for Early Education

 The Center for Early Education is a private primary school located in West Hollywood, Los Angeles County, California.

 History

 The Center for Early Education was founded in 1939 by a group of professional psychoanalysts who were interested in respecting the inner world of children.
-Since then the School has become regarded as one of the top elementary schools in the nation.
+Since then the school has become regarded as one of the top elementary schools in the nation.
 It has been noted for a high "feeder" rate into Harvard-Westlake School.

+The Center welcomed Damian R. Jones as Head of School in July 2022.

 Demographics

 More than 50% of the student body during the 2016-17 school years was non-white.
 According to Town & Country magazine, "The school looks for diversity, in the hopes of a student body that represents the full spectrum of LA's varied population."

 Facilities

-The current campus consists of three major buildings, with classrooms, a library, a community center, a gym, an innovation center and additional indoor and outdoor instructional space.
-The school is currently undergoing a major campus renovation that will include more classrooms and sports facilities.
-The expansion is scheduled to be completed in early 2020.
+The current campus consists of three major buildings, with classrooms, a library, a community center, a gym, an innovation center, and additional indoor and outdoor instructional space.
+The school conducted a major campus renovation from 2016-2020, adding more classrooms and sports facilities.
+The first phase of the project was completed in July 2018., and was completed in 2020.